 Unbeknownst to many people, getting rid of yucca plants is not a one-time deal.
 In fact, simply digging them up or cutting them down may not always be enough.
 Yucca plants have an extensive root system and will continue to grow long after the plant has been removed.
 For instance, where one yucca plant is dug up, numerous yucca sprouts may appear again and again.

-Therefore, ridding the garden of this determined grower involved more than just learning how to remove a yucca plant.
+Therefore, ridding the garden of this determined grower involves more than just learning how to remove a yucca plant.
 You also need to learn patience and vigilance in order to successfully kill new sprouts.

 So how do you kill yucca sprouts once and for all?
 When you dig up yucca, try to get as much of the roots as possible.
 Every piece of root, regardless of how small, will inevitably produce a new plant.

 Therefore, you may need to periodically check the area for young sprouts and remove them either by digging them up or by dousing them with full strength herbicide.
 Look for one that is non-selective and targets the root systems.
 Since yucca foliage is tough and waxy, traditional weed killers and herbicides are usually deemed ineffective, as they rarely penetrate the plant.
 This is especially true for mature yuccas.
 Young sprouts, however, are much more susceptible.

 In addition to digging up yucca plants, some people find it easier to cut the plant down and soak it with herbicide beforehand.
 First, remove foliage and any side branches with a saw or pruning shears.
 Note: Remember to wear gloves and protective clothing to avoid the painful pricks from the needle-sharp leaves.